Defective Convolutional Networks

-We also test the models on the Stylized-ImageNet~\cite{geirhos2018imagenet}, a stylized version of ImageNet, where the local textures of images are heavily distorted, while global object shapes remain.
+Second, we test on the Stylized-ImageNet~\citep{geirhos2018imagenet}, a stylized version of ImageNet, where the local textures of images are changed, while global object shapes remain (See examples in Figure~\ref{stylized-imagenet}).
 A model that more focuses on the shape cues should achieve higher performance on the Stylized-ImageNet while it is trained on the ImageNet.
 We test on the same model used in the randomly shuffled experiments by feeding the images from the validation set of Stylized-ImageNet whose corresponding images in ImageNet can be correctly classified by both two tested models.
-The result is listed in Table~\ref{shuffle_table}.
-It shows that the Defective CNN achieves higher transferring accuracy than the Standard CNN and thus verify our intuition.
+The result in Table~\ref{shuffle_table}, \ref{shuffle_table_append} show that Defective CNNs achieves consistently higher transferring accuracy than standard CNNs, thus verifying our argument.

-From another perspective, if a model makes predictions relying less on textural information but more on shape information, the manipulation of the shape of objects will play a larger role in designing adversarial examples.
-To verify this, we train a defective CNN on CIFAR-10 dataset and Tiny-ImageNet dataset, and then apply an iterative attack method MIFGSM~\cite{dong2017boosting} on the validation set.
-Some examples are shown in Figure~\ref{cmp} and Appendix~\ref{appendix: more_aes}.
-We can see that adversarial examples against the defective CNN change the shape of the objects and may even fool humans as well.
-The phenomena not only supports the intuition, but also is consistent with the findings in \cite{tsipras2018robustness} that the representations learned by robust models tend to align better with salient data characteristics.
+From another perspective, if a model makes predictions relying more on shape information, the manipulation of the shape of objects will play a larger role in generating adversarial examples.
+To verify this, we train defective and standard CNNs on CIFAR-10 and Tiny-ImageNet, and then attack on the validation set.
+Figure~\ref{cmp} shows some examples.
+We can see that adversarial examples against the defective CNNs change the shape of the objects and may even fool humans as well.
+Compare with the adversarial examples of Figure 9 in \cite{qin2020deflecting}, our adversarial examples exhibit more salient characteristics of the adversarial classes.
+Also, we conduct a user study in Appendix~\ref{appendix: more_aes} to show that the adversarial examples generated by Defective CNNs, compared to the standard ones, are more perceptually like the adversarial classes.
+The phenomenon not only supports our intuition, but also is consistent with the findings in \cite{tsipras2018robustness,qin2020deflecting} that the representations learned by robust models tend to align better with human perception.

-Furthermore, perturbations generated by standard CNNs and additive Gaussian noises usually change the textural information but hard to affect the shape information.
-A model is supposed to defend these attacks on textures better if it relies much on shape information for predictions.
-In Section~\ref{sec:Experiment}, we show that defective CNNs achieve higher defense performance than standard CNN against the two types of attack, further supporting our intuitions.
+Furthermore, perturbations generated by standard CNNs and additive Gaussian noises usually would not affect the shape information~\citep{szegedy2013intriguing,ford2019adversarial}.
+A model is supposed to recognize those adversarial examples better if it relies much on shape information for predictions.
+In Section~\ref{sec:Experiment}, we show that defective CNNs achieve higher defense performance than standard CNN against the two types of attack.